dae-cpp/dae-cpp/README.md

 ## Installation

-This is a cross-platform software that should work on both Linux (e.g. Ubuntu) and Windows.
-It should work under macOS as well (but not tested yet).
+This is a cross-platform software that should work on Linux (e.g. Ubuntu), Windows and macOS.
 The main library (DAE solver itself) and all examples have only one external dependency: [Intel Math Kernel Library](https://software.intel.com/en-us/mkl), a fast and very well optimised math library.
 So the first step in the installation process is to download and install Intel MKL: [Linux](https://software.intel.com/en-us/mkl/choose-download/linux), [Windows](https://software.intel.com/en-us/mkl/choose-download/windows), [macOS](https://software.intel.com/en-us/mkl/choose-download/macos).
 Note that you may need to register in order to download the library.
 When asked, choose Intel Math Kernel Library for your OS, the latest version and Full Package.

 An alternative and probably the most convenient way to download and install Intel MKL on Ubuntu (using APT Repository) is the following.